-Nappy rash is an irritant contact dermatitis caused by prolonged contact of the skin with urine and faeces, making the skin more prone to disruption through friction with the nappy26.
+Incontinence Associated Dermatitis (IAD) and/or Moisture Associated Skin Damage (MASD) is caused by prolonged contact of the skin with urine and faeces, making the skin more prone to disruption through friction with the nappy26.
 Urine alters the skin pH from acid to alkaline, which makes it more easily colonised with microorganisms.
 The change in the pH activates the enzymes in the stool to affect the proteins in the stratum corneum, leading to skin breakdown3.

-Prevention of nappy rash is the primary goal of nappy area care - but if nappy rash occurs the treatment should aim to reverse the skin damage and prevent recurrence27
+Prevention of nappy rash is the primary goal of nappy area care - but if nappy rash occurs the treatment should aim to reverse the skin damage and prevent recurrence